qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 You of course need a [Cartographer3D probe](https://cartographer3d.com/).
 USB version.
 Flat pack will be the most compatible version, since you can assemble it into any configuration, however this requires soldering.
 Normal is likely what most mounts will use.

 This guide is not mount specific, only to say you need a mount for the probe.
 A list of tested mounts are:
 - [Beacon3D mount for Qidi Plus4 by stew675](https://www.printables.com/model/1170120-beacon3d-mount-for-qidi-plus4) - recommended
 - [QIDI Plus4 beacon/cartographer mount by Vega D](https://www.printables.com/model/1191610-qidi-plus4-beaconcartographer-mount)
 - [Cartographer3D Mount for Qidi Plus 4 by Spooknik](https://www.printables.com/model/1154767-cartographer3d-mount-for-qidi-plus-4)
     - This is not recommended because it is not rigid enough.
 Also requires soldering wires between the MCU and coil.
+This should be printed with a high-temperature, stable filament - PA or PC reinforced with GF or CF is highly recommended.

 You should note the X and Y offset of the center of the coil to the center of the nozzle.
 That will be needed later.